AmeliePick/KBController/README.md

 ## Build
 1. To build this code you will also need hidapi.
-2. In some cases like playing games, the software may not receive keyboard events.
+2. The code has been changed.
+Now, it polls the input at about 62 Hz. ~~In some cases like playing games, the software may not receive keyboard events.
 Then you should build this code as DLL and create your own .exe to run it.
-Just like MSDN says about hooks.
+Just like MSDN says about hooks.~~
+If you want to use hooks, check `99fcc97` commit.

 ---
 Tested on Windows 10.